 1. Increasing external disruptions

-The onset of the COVID pandemic revealed gaping inefficiencies in the whole value chain.
-Suppliers, manufacturers, wholesalers, retailers, and consumers alike still suffer from material shortages, delivery delays, and sky-high inflation.
-These disruptions are lose-lose situations for wholesalers, who try to appease manufacturers and customers alike while stuck in the middle of a hobbled supply chain.
+Suppliers, manufacturers, wholesalers, retailers, and consumers alike continue to face issues, like material shortages and delivery delays.
+Supply chain disruptions are lose-lose situations for wholesalers, who try to appease manufacturers and customers alike while stuck in the middle of a hobbled supply chain.

 Supply chain disruptions especially hurt wholesalers who deal with fresh products or those that expire quickly.
 Delayed shipping from suppliers or to retailers can result in spoilage and waste, resulting in lost revenue and unhappy customers.